mabahma/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 ## Overall Impression of usage testing
-The reviewer was able to build and the dashboard component following the instructions given in the README file on the repository.
+The reviewer was able to build the project and the dashboard component following the instructions given in the README files on the repository.
-**However, the OP is also encourages to add examples of data analyzes with this tool in the project.
-This will allow a very quick understanding of the objective of the module.
+**However, the OP is encouraged to add examples of data analysis performed when using the dashboard in the module main page.
+This will allow a quick understanding of the objective of the module.
 It would also be desirable to mention the use of 'Apache Superset' platform in the project (with a link to the projet repository) and to add complete test scenarios in this module to allow any user to easily test the plateform**